 Examples of events are: “Mom’s Birthday Party”, “Christmas Celebration”, etc. – whatever fits the description of an event.
 If you have one large event that has smaller sub-events, then create one main folder and smaller subfolders underneath.
 For example, if you have something like “California Vacation”, it could have several subfolders inside such as “Disneyland”, “Universal Studios”, etc. Go ahead and create events for one year based on what you have.

 Look at the “Origin->Date” field for the date when the picture was taken.
-Other information such as “Camera” might be useful to determine who took the picture (whether it was your camera or somebody else’s).
-Move all of your photos into appropriate event folders and make sure that nothing is left in your original temporary folder that you created in your desktop.
+Other information such as “Camera” might be useful to determine what camera the image was captured with.
+Move all of your photos into appropriate event folders and make sure that nothing is left in your original temporary folder that you created on your desktop.

 Unfortunately, many cameras produce images with weird filenames like “DSC1005.JPG” that do not make any sense.
-I highly recommend to rename all of your images to make it easier for you to locate them by searching for the file names in the future.
+I highly recommend renaming all of your images to make it easier to locate them in the future by a simple file name search.
 Again, you can do this in many different ways, but I will show you the easiest method.

 Then right-click on the first image and click “Rename”: